You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

-Most workers in North and South Carolina are employed “at-will,” meaning they can be fired for a good reason, a bad reason, or no reason.
+Most North and South Carolina workers are employed “at-will,” meaning employers can fire them for good, bad, or no reason.
 However, even if employed “at-will,” a worker cannot be fired or mistreated for an illegal reason.
 There are many federal and state laws in place that protect workers from being fired illegally.
 The discrimination laws are an example of laws that prevent illegal termination or workplace mistreatment.

-Discrimination is still very common in the workplace.
+Discrimination is still widespread in the workplace.
 There are many forms of discrimination that are illegal under state and federal law.

 - Race discrimination